 T Stands For Threats

-1. Competitive Pressure: Netflix is not the only one that provides digital streaming around the world.
+1. Competitive Pressure: Netflix is not the only one providing worldwide digital streaming.
 Its competitor keeps increasing every year.
-Disney+, Apple TV+, HBO, Amazon Prime, Hulu, and youtube are competing continuously with Netflix by giving repeated access to new and original content to its subscribers at a lower price.
+Disney+, Apple TV+, HBO, Amazon Prime, Hulu, and youtube compete continuously with Netflix by giving repeated access to new and original content to its subscribers at a lower price.

 2. Piracy: Digital piracy is still at its peak as thousands of people worldwide find ways of downloading media content because of high monthly costs, which they cannot afford.
-It is another big threat Netflix faces and also other streaming services.
+It is another significant threat to Netflix faces and also other streaming services.

 3. Market Competitors: Netflix added 420,000 U.S. subscribers in Q4 of 2019 and lower than its target of 600,000.
 In Canada, its target was 218,000, but it added only 125,000 subscribers.
 For the third quarter in a row, the North American subscriber growth has slowed because the market is reaching competition.
-Netflix will find it harder to add new subscribers in the future due to market competition.
+Due to market competition, Netflix will find it harder to add new subscribers.

 4. Carbon Emission: According to a study by Shift Project, digital technologies have a larger carbon footprint than the aerospace industry.
 Online video streaming generates nearly 1% of global emissions.
-High carbon emission is a major threat in this age and time where countries across the world are threatened by climate change.
+High carbon emission is a significant threat in this age and time where countries worldwide are threatened by climate change.
 They can decide to restrict Netflix’s usage.

-Another reason for fewer customers for Netflix is that many people share one account simultaneously.
+Another reason for having fewer customers for Netflix is that many people share one account simultaneously.